analogdevicesinc/msdk/Examples/MAX32665/Demo/README.md

 ## Description

-A basic Hello_World program that use [LVGL Graphics Library](https://lvgl.io/).
+A starting Demo using the Display, RTC, LED, Push Buttons, and the [LVGL Graphics Library](https://lvgl.io/).

 This example
--   Works in EvKit-V1 Board that has [LS013B7DH03 Monochrome LCD Display](https://www.sharpsde.com/products/displays/model/ls013b7dh03/).
+-   Is intended for the EV Kit with the [LS013B7DH03 Monochrome LCD Display](https://www.sharpsde.com/products/displays/model/ls013b7dh03/).
 -   Uses LVGL graphic library to generate ADI Logo and prints the count.

 To create LVGL compatible fonts and images use [Font Converter](https://lvgl.io/tools/fontconverter) and [Bitmap Converter](https://lvgl.io/tools/imageconverter)